d3/d3-selection/README.md

 Some HTML elements have special properties that are not addressable using attributes or styles.
 For example, form text fields have a `value` string property, checkboxes have a `checked` boolean property, all HTML elements have a `className` string property.
 Use the property operator to get or set these properties.

 If a *value* is specified, sets the property with the specified name to the specified value on selected elements.
-If *value* is a constant, then all elements are given the same property value; otherwise, if *value* is a function, then the function is evaluated for each selected element (in order), being passed the current datum *d* and the current index *i*, with the `this` context as the current DOM element.
+If the *value* is a constant, then all elements are given the same property value; otherwise, if the *value* is a function, then the function is evaluated for each selected element (in order), being passed the current datum *d* and the current index *i*, with the `this` context as the current DOM element.
 The function’s return value is then used to set each element’s property.
 A null value will delete the specified property.

 If a *value* is not specified, returns the value of the specified property for the first non-null element in the selection.
 This is generally useful only if you know the selection contains exactly one element.